-5 DISCUSSION
+5 Discussion

-As shown in Table 1, our proposed algorithm for autonomous ships outperforms the planner, which assumes all ships are moving at a constant speed.
-The average lengths of the paths planned by the two planners are similar, but the duration of encounters by our proposed algorithm is much shorter.
+As shown in Table 1, our proposed algorithm for autonomous ships outperforms the planner that assumes all ships are moving at a constant speed and direction.
+The average lengths and average steering costs of the paths planned by the two planners are similar, but the duration of encounters by our proposed algorithm is much shorter.
 Our algorithm can better assess the risk of encountering other ships in the long term.
-It takes the own ship around 100 minutes to reach the goal, and the constant velocity and course direction assumption no longer hold in such a long-time horizon in complex environments.
+It takes the own ship around 100 min to reach the goal, and the constant velocity and course direction assumption no longer hold in such a long-time horizon in complex environments.
+Our algorithm utilizes the